rsdoiel/antenna/archives/2025/planet_2025.21.md

 date: 2025-05-28, from: United Nations, Top Stories

-Russian drone attacks against civilians in the Kherson region of Ukraine constitute crimes against humanity and war crimes, independent UN human rights investigators concluded in a report published on Wednesday.&nbsp;
+Russian drone attacks against civilians in the Kherson region of Ukraine constitute crimes against humanity and war crimes, independent UN-appointed human rights investigators concluded in a new report published on Wednesday.&nbsp;

 <br>